lekoala/bootstrap5-autocomplete/readme.md

 - Use arrow down to show dropdown (and arrow up to hide it)
 - If you have a really long list of options, a scrollbar will be used
 - Access instance on a given element with Autocomplete.getInstance(myEl)
+- Use type="search" for your inputs to get a clear icon

 ## Groups